Polar bonds and electronegativity

 Polar molecules

-Are all molecules which have polar covalent bonds polar molecules?
+Are all molecules which have polar covalent bond polar molecules?
 The answer to this question is NO. To decide if a molecule is polar you not only have to decide if it contains polar covalent bonds but you MUST also consider the shape of the molecule.
 Bond dipoles are vector quantities and have both a size and a direction.
 If the molecule has polar bonds but is highly symmetrical the chances are that the molecule will be non-polar even though it contains polar covalent bonds.
 As an example consider a molecule of carbon tetrachloride (CCl4) which is shown below:

 How to find the centres of positive and negative charge in a molecule.
 Here the molecule carbon tetrachloride is used as an example to decide if it is a polar molecule or not.
 3d model of carbon